Vacation rental damaged by gunfire, ransacked during party

-KANSAS CITY, Mo. -- Guests at a vacation rental in the vineyard neighborhood left a house completely trashed and badly damaged by gunfire after a weekend party.
+Kansas City, Missouri (KCTV/KSMO ) -- Guests at a vacation rental in the Vineyard neighborhood left a house completely trashed and badly damaged by gunfire after a weekend party.

 The owner, Adrian Wright, said she lived in the house for several years before she bought a new place, and began renting out her former home through sites like VRBO.